10 Best HVAC Companies in Gantt, SC

 When hiring an HVAC provider, choose one with technicians that have the proper training, licenses, and experience.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 HVAC contractors in South Carolina are required to be licensed as mechanical contractors through the South Carolina Department of Labor, Licensing and Regulation Contractor's Licensing Board.
 Contractors can have multiple specialities, such as Refrigeration, Electrical, Air Conditioning, Plumbing, or Heating, depending on what's required for a specific project.
-Contractors need to have one year of work experience and must pass an exam to be licensed.
+Contractors must have one year of work experience and pass an exam to obtain a license.
 Your city or county may have additional requirements.
-Checking reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can assist your decision as well.
+Reviewing feedback on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can help your decision.
 Choose a provider with great reviews and reports of positive customer experiences.

 Understand Work Details